-The assessment for 2021 was conducted by completion of the relevant assessment questionnaires by the Directors.
+The assessment for 2022 was conducted by completion of the relevant assessment questionnaires by the Directors.

-Regarding the recommendation number 36 of the Good Governance Code of Listed Companies, which states that an external advisor should be engaged at least every three years to aid in the assessment process and, due to the cost containment policy as a consequence of the economic situation, the Committee again decided not to engage the mentioned external advisor in 2021.
+Regarding the recommendation number 36 of the Good Governance Code of Listed Companies, which states that an external advisor should be engaged at least every three years to aid in the assessment process, the Committee has been advised and assisted by the firm PriceWaterHouseCoopers (PWC).

-However, and given the situation, the Committee has received support from the Company's Human Resources and Corporate Governance departments in the review and update of the assessment forms, in which certain improvements have been introduced in line with the applicable recommendations and the best market practices in this field.
+PWC assisted the Committee in the review and update of the assessment forms, in which certain improvements have been introduced in line with the applicable recommendations and the best market practices in this field.